saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 ## Overview of Game Concept

 `Fractured Elements` is a 2D platformer where the core mechanic is the constant switching between different elemental forms.
-The player needs to juggle platforming, killing enemies, and the switching between forms.
+The player needs to juggle platforming, killing enemies, while they switch between elemental forms.

 :::caution[TODO]